 And kids in wagons?
 Come on.

-These are some photos from one of my favorite apple picking adventures.
+This is a photo from one of my favorite apple picking adventures.
 My best friend’s kiddo picked his first apple that day, with just a little help from his Mom.
 My sister, Heather, caught a fuzzy caterpillar, and I ate so many apples I thought I might just die.
 In other words, it was a perfect Autumn day in New England.

 So, it was with a sentimental heart that I dug into my apple stash for dinner last week.
 Bok choy (and all cabbages) can be a little skunky or bitter, so combining it with the sweet flavor of apple makes good sense.
 It will take the edge off for the cabbage haters in your family, and add a little something extra to an otherwise ordinary bowl of noodles.
 I used a Honeycrisp apple for my recipe.
 I’d recommend something sweet and tart, like a macintosh or a gala if you can’t find a honeycrisp near you.